eyobofficial/eyobofficial/README.md

 # About Me

 Hi, I am Eyob.
 I am a full-stack software developer and DevOps Engineer.
 I love creating backend RESTful API services and modern single page web applications.
-Once I build my application with passion and love, I deploy them to the cloud so you can appreciate them too!
+Once I build my application with passion and love :green_heart:, I deploy them to the cloud so you can appreciate them too!
 Learn more about me at my [website](www.eyob.tech).

 ## What I Do
 - [x] Build dynamic web applications.
 - [x] Create well-documented RESTful API endpoints.
-- [x] Setup CI/CI pipelines.
+- [x] Setup CI/CD pipelines.
 - [x] Deploy them on the cloud.

 ## My Programming Stacks